A history-packed northern Nagano castle town

 How to Get There

 Ueda is on the Hokuriku Shinkansen line from Tokyo Station .
-The journey takes one hour and 15 minutes.
+The journey takes about one hour and 30 minutes.

-From Nagano, it's just 12 minutes on the shinkansen or about 40 minutes on the local Shinano Line.
+From Nagano, it's just 12 minutes on the shinkansen or about 45 minutes on the Shinetsu Main Line or Shinano Railway local trains.

 For further exploring in the Ueda area, a rental car is recommended.

 Today, reproductions of Ueda Castle's three turrets and main gate tower over a lovely park located within the former castle grounds.
-Ueda Castle Park is spectacular in the spring when its groves of cherry trees come into bloom.
+Ueda Johseki Park is spectacular in the spring when its groves of cherry trees come into bloom.
 In mid-April, the park hosts the Ueda Castle Sen-Bon Sakura Matsuri, also known as the 1,000 Cherry Tree Festival.
-Come early to reserve a picnic spot.
-Stay late to enjoy the evening parties beneath the illuminated blossoms.
+Enjoy flower viewing, and stick around to see the cherry blossoms illuminated at night.

 Many other festivals and events take place on the grounds throughout the year, including in the fall, when the park's abundant Japanese maple trees turn scarlet red.